-The Board of Directors (the "Board") of RBC Bearings Incorporated (the "Company") is soliciting proxies from its stockholders to be used at the annual meeting of stockholders to be held on Wednesday, September 9, 2009, beginning at 9:00 a.m., local time, at The Crowne Plaza, 1284 Strongtown Road, Southbury, CT 06488, and at any postponements or adjournments thereof.
-This proxy statement, a proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended March 28, 2009 are being mailed, or made available via the internet as described below, to stockholders on or about July 27, 2009.
-The fiscal year ended March 28, 2009 is referred to as "fiscal 2009" in this proxy statement.
+The Board of Directors (the "Board") of RBC Bearings Incorporated (the "Company") is soliciting proxies from its stockholders to be used at the annual meeting of stockholders to be held on Wednesday, September 7, 2011, beginning at 9:00 a.m., local time, at The Crowne Plaza, 1284 Strongtown Road, Southbury, CT 06488, and at any postponements or adjournments thereof.
+This proxy statement, a proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended April 2, 2011 are being mailed, or made available via the internet as described below, to stockholders on or about July 27, 2011.
+The fiscal year ended April 2, 2011 is referred to as "fiscal 2011" in this proxy statement.
+The fiscal year ended March 31, 2012 is referred to as "fiscal 2012" in this proxy statement.

-This year, the Company is furnishing proxy materials to shareowners via the internet.
-If you received a Notice of Internet Availability of Proxy Materials ("Notice") by mail, you will not receive a printed copy of the proxy materials unless you specifically request one.
+This year, the Company is furnishing proxy materials to stockholders via the internet.
+If you received a Notice of Internet Availability of Proxy Materials (the "Notice") by mail, you will not receive a printed copy of the proxy materials unless you specifically request one.
 The Notice instructs you on how to access and review all of the important information contained in the proxy statement and annual report as well as how to submit your proxy over the internet.
 If you received the Notice and would still like to receive a printed copy of our proxy materials, you should follow the instructions for requesting these materials included in the Notice.
-We plan to mail the Notice to shareowners on or about July 27, 2009.
-We will also continue to mail a printed copy of this proxy statement and form of proxy to certain shareowners and we expect that mailing to also begin on or about July 27, 2009.
+We plan to mail the Notice to stockholders on or about July 27, 2011.
+We will also continue to mail a printed copy of this proxy statement and form of proxy to certain stockholders and we expect that mailing to also begin on or about July 27, 2011.